Why agents

 Live audit trail

-Every action includes what changed, why it changed, and whether it was approved.
+Every action includes what changed, why it changed, and whether it was approved first.

 Review queue